sinclairzx81/signature/readme.md

 ```
 From a typescript perspective, if authoring a typescript library that is expected
-to be consumed from a javascript client, you can use signature-ts to validate
+to be consumed from a javascript client, you can use signature-js to validate
 any exported (publically accessable) function exposed to javascript.
 For everything
 else, trust in the typescript compilers static type checking.